elumixor/mtcp/README.md

 #### Short disclaimer

-This project is a part of my master thesis.
+-   This project is a part of my master thesis.
 At the end of it, we had little time and had to rush with everything, so the overall structure might not be very good.
 Anyway, I trust that you will figure it out.
 Feel free to fork this repository and modify it to better suit your needs.

+-   Always check for the paths yourself!
+Look at what files are you running.
+Study the files and adjust to your needs!

-Just in case you wonder, MTCP stands for the **M**aster **T**hesis **C**ERN **P**roject.
+-   Just in case you wonder, MTCP stands for the **M**aster **T**hesis **C**ERN **P**roject.

 ## Structure